stappersg/vBook/src/start/configuration/delegation.md

 };
 ```

-In the toml configuration, you need to enable the receiver's socket.
+The the receiver's socket must be enabled in the toml configuration file.

 ```toml
 # -- vsmtp.toml